frenck/spook/documentation/integrations/automation.md

 - Comma separated lists of entity IDs are not taken into consideration by Spook.
 It is advisable to convert these to an actual list in your automations.
   :::

-### Unknown referenced services
+### Unknown referenced actions

-Automations are inspected for the use of service call actions.
-If an automation is using a service that does not exist, Spook will raise a repair issue.
-The repairs issue raised will contain the name of the automation and the service that is referenced but not found.
+Automations are inspected for the use of actions.
+If an automation is using a action that does not exist, Spook will raise a repair issue.
+The repairs issue raised will contain the name of the automation and the action that is referenced but not found.

-To resolve the raised issue, you can either remove the reference to the non-existing services.
+To resolve the raised issue, you can either remove the reference to the non-existing actions.
 Spook will automatically remove the repair issue once the issue is fixed.

 :::{attention} Known limitations
 :class: dropdown

 {term}`Templates <template>` in automations are not evaluated by Spook.
-That means that service call make using templates, are not considered by Spook.
+That means that actions make using templates, are not considered by Spook.
 :::

 ## Features requests, ideas, and support

-If you have an idea on how to further enhance this integration, for example, by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you have an idea on how to further enhance this integration, for example, by adding a new action, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 Are you stuck using these new features?
 Or maybe you've run into a bug?
 Please check the [](../support) page on where to go for help.